How to Scale a Startup Team: Top Tips for Founders

 - hiring people in-house;

-- looking for freelancers to form teams;
+- looking for individual contractors on freelance web developer sites to form teams;

 - opting for various outsourcing models.